-PROGRAM REQUIREMENTS

-Drop-in Programs
+PROGRAM AND PARTNERSHIP REQUIREMENTS Drop-in Programs

 Drop-in programs are not permissible in any funded 21st CCLC programs.
 Drop-in programs are defined as programs that do not meet the 21st CCLC purpose, programmatic requirements and hours of operation.
+All students are REQUIRED to engage in full programming to include academic and youth development programs.
+Programs that offer students partial programming are considered drop-in programs.
 Summer programs are expected to have consistency in attendance, just as they would during the school year.